 A retail buyer purchases products to be sold in retail stores.
 She is responsible for studying consumer buying trends, analyzing the market, and determining the newest styles and products.
-For example, in the clothing industry, the retail buyer must consider all of the newest fashion trends and then determine which of those trends fits the demographics of her particular shop.
+For example, in the clothing industry, the buyer must consider all of the newest fashion trends and then determine which of those trends fits the demographics of her particular shop.

 There are many aspects to retail buyer job.
 A professional in this position typically must negotiate contracts with the wholesaler or the person selling the product.
 For example, if she finds an electronic gadget that fits the demographics of her store, she must try to negotiate a contract and attempt to buy the product for the least amount of money.
 Then, she may work with the financial operator of the store to determine how much to charge the consumer for the product.

 Another job duty of a person in this position is managing the stock of her store.
 If a product sells well, the buyer will need to keep the product in the store inventory.
 Typically, if a consumer wants to purchase an item and it is not available at one store, she will purchase the item at a different store.
 Consequently, managing the inventory is quite important.

 Among the retail buyer’s hardest job duties is forecasting the buying trends.
 She will work closely with market analysts to determine how much money people will spend during a particular fiscal quarter.
 She can use this analysis to decide whether the price point of the products will be higher or lower.
 For example, a clothing store may carry more items in the $50 range versus the $500 range if consumers are not expected to spend as much money.